onurakay/oau-campus-network/README.md

 - The connections between Core-Firewall, ISP and Internet also work with OSPF.
 - Branch1, which represents the branches, has a similar OSPF configuration.

+### VLAN Gateway Redundancy
+HSRP has been configured to ensure high availability between Core and Collapsed Core devices.

 ### **Security**
 Port Security, BPDU Guard, Blackhole VLAN (vlan333), not using VLAN1 etc. measures and ACLs were used to ensure LAN security and compliance with ISO 27001 Information Security Management System standards.